langerdaniel9/cse-300-user-instructions/docs/source/index.rst

 .. image:: images/TwingateCLI.png

-Pick the most relevant option for the second question, and make sure you have an acceptable name for your network.
+Pick the most relevant option for the second question, and make sure you have an acceptable name for your network for the third question.

 Once all the account setup has been done, navigate to the dashboard and click the ``Add Remote Network`` button.